-Since we were interested in the relationship between conscientiousness, truancy, and math performance, we include in the analysis the 5 items for perseverance, 3 items for truancy, and xx items for math achievement.
-We also chose SES (measured by the item asking about the highest education level of parents) and gender as control variables.
+Since we were interested in the relationships between conscientiousness, truancy, and math performance, we include in the analysis the 5 items from the Perseverance scale, the 3 items on the Truancy scale, as well as the Math Achievement test.
+We also chose SES (measured by the item asking about the highest education level of parents) and Gender as control variables.

 The Math Achievement test was divided into 21 booklets (PISA 2012 codebook), and each participant was randomly assigned to one of them.
-That is to say, each participant took a set of the the total items.
-We treated all booklets as the same in the current study, as PISA 2012 intended, and use the mean of all items on the booklet that a participant was assigned to as her overall math performance.
+That is to say, each participant responded to a set of the the total items.
+We treated all booklets equally in the current study, as PISA 2012 intended, and used the mean of all items on the booklet that a participant was assigned to as her overall math performance.
 Students’ responses were graded as 0 (“no credit”), 1 (“partial credit”), and 2 (“full credit”).
-If a participant failed to give an answer, the response will be coded as 0, instead of missing, which means all missing values in the data were due to either the item not being administered to a participant, or being dropped for being inaccurate in translation.
-In the complete data, the missing rate per item for each of the booklet ranged from xx to xx.
-If a participant missed all items (possible when the participant was “not reached”), her overall math achievement wouldn’t be computed, and thus would be recorded as missing.
+If a participant failed to give an answer, the response will be coded as 0, instead of missing, which means all missing values in the data were due to either the item not being administered to a participant or being dropped for being inaccurate in translation.
+If a participant missed all items (possible when the participant was “not reached”), her overall math achievement couldn’t be computed, and thus would be recorded as missing.
 The percentage of this kind of missing values in the complete dataset is 0.6%.
-In the random samples, the missing rate of overall math performance for each of the 9 major groups ranged from xx to xx.

-The Truancy scale consisted of 3 items asking about students’ frequencies of being (1) late for school, (2) skipping whole school day, and (3) skipping classes within school day.
-The participants were asked to indicate the frequency of truancy on a scale from 1-4, where 1 stands for none, 2 stands for one or two times, 3 stands for three to four times, and 4 means five or more times.
+The Truancy scale consisted of 3 items asking about how often students were (1) late for school, (2) skipping whole school day, and (3) skipping classes within school day.
+The participants were asked to indicate the frequencies for each of the three behaviors on a scale from 1-4, where 1 stands for none, 2 stands for one or two times, 3 stands for three to four times, and 4 means five or more times.
 The response rates for the three truancy items are all around 1.3%.
-The mean of the three items were computed to stand for overall truancy, and for the in complete data, the missing rate for the overall truancy level is 1%.
-The percentage of missing values for overall truancy in the random samples for each of the 9 major groups was between xx and xx.
+The mean of the three items were computed to stand for participants’ overall truancy, and in the complete data, the missing rate for this variable is 1%.

-The Conscientiousness scale in PISA 2012 is called Perseverance, which contains 5 items, tapping into different facets of conscientiousness (MacCann et al., 2009, including industriousness (“Exceed expectation”), perfectionism (“Continue to perfection”), procrastination refrainment (“Put off difficult problems”), and perseverance (“Give up easily”; “Remain interested”).
+The Conscientiousness scale in PISA 2012 is called Perseverance, which contains 5 items, tapping into different facets of conscientiousness (MacCann et al., 2009), including industriousness (“Exceed expectation”), perfectionism (“Continue to perfection”), procrastination refrainment (“Put off difficult problems”), and perseverance (“Give up easily”; “Remain interested”).
 Participants reported how well these statements described them on a scale from 1-5.
-This scale is the reversal of the common Likert-type scale where the larger number indicate the higher the degree of agreement.
+This scale is the reversal of the common Likert-type scale, where the larger number indicate the higher the degree of agreement.
 On this scale, 1 stands for the highest degree of agreement (“Very much like me”), while 5 refers to the lowest (“Not at all like me”).
-Therefore, before running the analyses, we reversed coded all the responses to conscientiousness, so that the larger the number, the higher the degree of agreement with the statement.
+Therefore, before running the analyses, we reverse coded the responses to all 5 items, so that the larger the number, the higher the degree of agreement with the statement.